 Here’s the breakdown of the three main types of outsourcing: offshore, onshore, and nearshore, and their pros and cons.

 It’s not just about where the company is physically located but also about its culture and how it relates to other companies in that area.
 For example, if you’re based in the US but need help with your e-commerce store development or SEO efforts, you could hire an American firm to handle those tasks.

-Nearshore outsourcing is when you hire someone close by but not in the same time zone as you are.
+Nearshore outsourcing is when you hire someone close by but in a different time zone than you are.
 For example, if you’re in the United States, Nearshore might mean hiring developers in Canada or Mexico.
 Nearshore is the middle ground between onshore and offshore.
-It’s a region close to your home country, so it’s easy to get to and from.
+Since it’s a region close to your home country, it’s easy to get to and from.

-Pros and cons of offshore, onshore, and nearshore
+Pros and cons of offshore, onshore, and nearshore.

 Discover the differences to understand each of their uses.